Safe Cosleeping: Creating a Safe Environment for your Baby

-Once everyone is on board.
-Talk about any changes that need to happen, and how it will affect everyone.
-Talk about the fact that co-sleeping may be a long-term commitment, one that will continue until your baby is ready to move into their own bed.
-Discuss what happens if you have more children.
+Once everyone is on board, talk about any changes that need to happen, and how it will affect everyone.
+Discuss how co-sleeping may be a long-term commitment, one that will continue until your baby is ready to move into their own bed.
+Consider what happens if you have more children.
 You also need to agree to be equally responsible while you sleep, and create your safe co-sleeping area as a family.

 The sleep surface (a.k.a. your bed) should be firm, without extra pillows, stuffed animals, heavy blankets, feather beds, extremely soft pillow tops, or other suffocation hazards.
 Take a long look at your bed, and think of it like you would a crib.
 Does your mattress have a pillow top?
 Do you sleep on a feather bed?
 A waterbed?
 Is your winter weight comforter really necessary?
 Infants should always sleep on their backs, so be sure that your bed is safe and conducive to back sleeping.

 Be sure that when you go to bed with your baby you haven’t been drinking and aren’t medicated.
 Reaction times become slowed when a person is impaired, and anything that impairs your natural abilities could cause you to roll onto the baby or not be aware of them.

 Co-sleeping can be a wonderful bonding experience for the family.
-If you, your partner and child(ren) sleep soundly at night, enjoy the co-sleeping experience, safely.
-If you are reactively co-sleeping, you may want to explore some other gentle sleep options, or even move the baby into a crib next to your bed.
+If you, your partner and child(ren) sleep soundly at night, enjoy safe co-sleeping.
+If you are re-actively co-sleeping, you may want to explore some other gentle sleep options, or even move the baby into a crib next to your bed.

 Remember, your sleeping arrangements are ultimately about everyone getting a good, restful night’s sleep.